Star Wars and the Ancient Religion

 So with all this in mind, how should those with a Christian worldview handle Star Wars?
 Dr. Jones offers some excellent advice.

-Read more:
+Read more: http://bereanresearch.org/star-wars-and-the-ancient-religion/

 George Lucas identifies himself as a "Buddhist Methodist" (an oxymoron).
 He was raised Methodist and became enamored with Eastern Religion before creating Star Wars.
-That is probably why Star Wars contains aspects of both Christianity and Eastern Religion (more so of the latter).
+This is probably why Star Wars contains aspects of both Christianity and Eastern Religion (though entirely incompatible) -- more so of the latter.
+See: "What religion is George Lucas?" - Beliefnet

-Why Christmas Is So Much Better Than Star Wars (The Christian Worldview)
+Why Christmas Is So Much Better Than Star Wars - The Christian Worldview

-The Religion of the Last Days, the New Age Movement and the Return of Christ
+The Religion of the Last Days, the New Age Movement and the Return of Christ - One Way Jesus

-The Ultimate New Age Deception: Many Shall Come, Saying “I Am Christ”
+The Ultimate New Age Deception: Many Shall Come, Saying “I Am Christ" - One Way Jesus